roboll/helmfile/README.md

 COMMANDS:
-     repos   sync repositories from state file (helm repo add && helm repo update) charts  sync charts from state file (helm upgrade --install) diff    diff charts from state file against env (helm diff) lint    lint charts from state file (helm lint) sync    sync all resources from state file (repos, charts and local chart deps) status  retrieve status of releases in state file delete  delete charts from state file (helm delete) test    tets releases from state file (helm test)
+     repos   sync repositories from state file (helm repo add && helm repo update) charts  sync releases from state file (helm upgrade --install) diff    diff releases from state file against env (helm diff) lint    lint charts from state file (helm lint) sync    sync all resources from state file (repos, releases and chart deps) apply   apply all resources from state file only when there are changes status  retrieve status of releases in state file delete  delete releases from state file (helm delete) test    test releases from state file (helm test)

 GLOBAL OPTIONS:
+   --helm-binary value, -b value           path to helm binary --file helmfile.yaml, -f helmfile.yaml  load config from file or directory. defaults to helmfile.yaml or `helmfile.d`(means `helmfile.d/*.yaml`) in this preference
-   --file FILE, -f FILE         load config from FILE (default: "helmfile.yaml") --quiet, -q                  silence output --namespace value, -n value  Set namespace.
-Uses the namespace set in the context by default --selector,l value           Only run using the releases that match labels.
+   --quiet, -q                             Silence output.
+Equivalent to log-level warn --kube-context value                    Set kubectl context.
+Uses current context by default --log-level value                       Set log level, default info --namespace value, -n value             Set namespace.
+Uses the namespace set in the context by default --selector value, -l value              Only run using the releases that match labels.
 Labels can take the form of foo=bar or foo!=bar.
                                            A release must match all labels in a group in order to be used.
 Multiple groups can be specified at once.
                                            --selector tier=frontend,tier!=proxy --selector tier=backend.
 Will match all frontend, non-proxy releases AND all backend releases.
-	                              The name of a release can be used as a label. --selector name=myrelease --kube-context value         Set kubectl context.
-Uses current context by default --help, -h                   show help
-   --version, -v                print the version
+                                           The name of a release can be used as a label. --selector name=myrelease --help, -h                              show help --version, -v                           print the version
 ```

 ### sync